 There is no need for a separate reservation system that could fall out of sync with Outlook calendars.
 Managers and employees all check the same place to determine whether they can reserve a room, a projector, or a car for a given time period.
 Inadvertent double booking will not happen.

-Reserving a resource
+Reserving a Room or Equipment

 A user schedules a meeting in the Outlook calendar.
 Each resource has a calendar of its own.
 If the request specifies a location with a resource mailbox, an email message automatically goes to the mailbox.
 The meeting organizer does not need to know that a mailbox exists for the room, only that the request will be processed.